6LoWPAN Range

 IPv6 allows a maximum packet size of 1280 bytes.
 However, the maximum transfer size 802.15.4 is a 127-byte MTU, meaning a complete IPv6 packet does not fit in a 15.4 frame.
 By default, a 127-byte 15.4 frame only leaves 33 bytes for the payload.
 This small frame-size support is one of the reasons why deploying a full IP stack would be challenging.
 A couple of things must be done to make this work and compliant with IPv6 standards.
 To use IPv6, we need to adjust header overhead and adaptations for MTU size.

 Finally, for the Internet of Things networking, remember that the entire TCP/IP stack is not one size fits all and would certainly reach hardware limitations on small devices.
 It’s better to use UDP ( DTLS ) instead of TCP.
-Packets loss on the lossy network may invoke additional latencies while TCP carries out retransmissions.
+Packet loss on the lossy network may invoke additional latencies while TCP carries out retransmissions.
 You can still use TCP, but it won’t be optimized, and the headers will not be compressed.

 Conclusion: